juliavolponi/contactBook/README.md

 8. Scroll down on the deploy page and choose deployment type.
 Choose to enable automatic deployments if you want to and then  click 'Deploy Branch'.

+# Credits

+* Template for read.me provided by Code Institute (with some ideas that my mentor Precious Ijege showed me).

+# Acknowledgements

+The application Contacts Book was completed as my third Portfolio Project (Python) for the Full Stack Software Development Diploma at the Code Institute.
+I would like to thank Code Institute for such good teaching, Marko for always checking up and offering advices/help when needed, and specially to my mentor Precious Ijege for always guiding me, giving me ideas and poiting improvements.